Fulfillment Warehouse Vs. FBA

-3rd providers cater services related to the logistics of the supply chain.
+3rd providers cater services related to the logistics of the fulfillment center.
 They are responsible for transporting, warehousing, picking and packing, forecasting inventory needs, fulfilling orders, and properly packaging and forwarding shipments.

 Pros of Working with a 3PL

 Outsourcing a 3PL service provider has lots of benefits.
 The most significant advantage of outsourcing your logistics is that you can focus on the other aspects of your business, such as sales, marketing, and product development.
 Using 3PL gives you more resources and time.
 Here are a few other benefits:

 3PLs are third-party logistics companies that provide a lot of benefits to shippers.
 Shippers can negotiate pricing based on volume and order frequency and save on fuel expenses and time.
 Using a third-party logistics company to take care of your fulfillment center operations can be an essential investment for your business.
 This can free up your time and money to focus on the other parts of your business that need attention.

 Most businesses experience daily fluctuations in demand – that’s why many companies choose to use a 3PL.
 By managing the peaks and troughs with minimal risk, you can focus on your business goals and not worry about capital requirements.

 Better customer experience